 CSS stands for Cascading Style Sheet, which plays an important role in designing the layouts and appearance of websites.
-It allows you to create various layouts using CSS grid and flexbox.
-Grid and Flexbox are two of the most important tools used by developers to build modern and responsive web interfaces.
-In this blog, you will learn everything about CSS grid and flexbox with examples, understand their key differences, and learn when to use each layout system.
+It allows you to create various layouts using CSS Grid and Flexbox.
+These two are the most important tools used by developers to build modern and responsive web interfaces.
+In this blog, we will compare CSS Grid vs Flexbox so that you can learn everything about CSS Grid and Flexbox with examples.
+In this blog, you will understand the difference between Grid and Flexbox in CSS, along with examples in detail.

 Table of Contents: